Trolled Online, Women In Politics Fight To Hold Big Tech Accountable In The U.K.

 Interestingly, men in the survey reported being attacked more often than women did.
 "But the abuse is largely confined to [men's] professional duties, posting of defamatory materials, and abuse on political grounds," the authors wrote.

 For women, the attacks were glaringly personal, with far more threats of death, rape and other physical violence — not just to themselves.
 Sixty-two percent of female MPs reported that online trolls made physical threats to friends and family.
-(For male MPs, it was 6 percent.)
+(For male MPs, it was 6%.)
 Online attacks affected real world behavior.
 Nearly half of women in Parliament reported they made fewer social outings.
-(For their male counterparts, it was 5 percent.)
+(For their male counterparts, it was 5%.)

 "There were probably a number of politicians, especially male politicians, who were unaware that that was happening to the extent it was," said Chloe Colliver, a researcher with the Institute for Strategic Dialogue, which helps governments study extremism online.